AdobeDocs/experience-platform.en/help/query-service/clients/aqua-data-studio.md

 ![](../images/clients/aqua-data-studio/register-server-driver-tab.png)

-After inputting your connection details, click **[!UICONTROL Test Connection]** to ensure your credentials work properly.
-If your connection is successful, click **[!UICONTROL Save]** to register your server.
+After inputting your connection details, select **[!UICONTROL Test Connection]** to ensure your credentials work properly.
+If your connection is successful, select **[!UICONTROL Save]** to register your server.
 The connection appears on the **Dashboard** upon successful registration, confirming that you can now connect to the server and view its schema objects.

 ## Next steps